hypothesis/client/docs/developers/mobile.md

 1. Make sure your development system and mobile device are on the same local network.
 1. Configure the "h" service to allow incoming connections from other systems by editing `conf/development-app.ini` and changing the `host` setting from `localhost` to `0.0.0.0`.
-1. Get the IP address or host name of your development system (`$HOSTNAME` in the steps below).
+1. Get the IP address or host name of your development system (`<HOSTNAME>` in the steps below).
 You can do this using the `hostname` terminal command on Mac/Linux.

    **Tip:** _If the output of `hostname` does not include a `.home` or `.local` suffix, you may need to append `.local` to get a host name that is accessible from